Norma Triangle: Norma Triangle In Literature

 "The first time I saw John Carlyle was at dusk on Norma Place in Los Angeles in the early ‘60s, just as the sun had faded and night was about to take over.
 I had been visiting a friend who had recently moved to the area, not far from where I lived on Hammond.
 But where is my street was like thousand others in the area, Norma Place had personality.
 It was a street where one expected to see colorful, eccentric, theatrical people, a place where it was readily evident that you weren’t in Kansas anymore.”

 Notable people

 Dorothy Parker, an American poet, writer, critic, wit, and satirist.
 She lived with her husband Alan Campbell at 8983 Norma Place from 1957 to 1963.

 Alan K. Campbell, an American writer, stage actor, and screenwriter.

-Dolly Parton, singer song-writer.
+Dolly Parton, singer songwriter.
 She lived in 9060 Harland Ave.

 Natalie Wood, American actress.
-She lived in 9060 Harland Av.
+She lived in 9060 Harland Ave.

+Christopher Isherwood (1904–1986), novelist, and Don Bachardy (b.
+1934), portrait artist; the couple lived at 333 North Hilldale Avenue during the 1950s.
+Their residence served as a prominent social hub for the era's literary and artistic community, hosting figures such as Aldous Huxley, Tennessee Williams, and Igor Stravinsky.